Python-insta/Chat-Room/README.md

 # Chat-Room
-Chat-Room is a SMTP based python script that allows you to connect with multiple devices via LAN/Hotspot and chat with your friends.
+Chat-Room is a Socket based python script that allows you to connect with multiple devices via LAN/Hotspot and chat with your friends.
 It comes with a Admin master control functionality.
 How to setup the chat-server :
 1.)
 Run Server.py
 2.)
 Choose Online server if you want to chat across multiple devices, else offline server.